Kimdekker/ANC-walls-for-smarthome-IoT-prototype/README.md

 Lets for example make a really long meeting for today, so we can read this out on the ESP later.
 ![meeting](https://github.com/user-attachments/assets/d97c23a0-f967-4d69-99e1-a3ad5fa737d5)

-Fu fact.
+Fun fact.
 When you refresh the JSON page you just got, you'll see it getting longer.
 That's really good, because now you know for sure it works.

 Now, we can let the ESP32 send HTTP requests to this backend server to get the Google Calendar events we need.